Samsung/jalangi2/README.md

 ### Supported ECMAScript versions

-Jalangi2 supports ECMAScript 5.1, plus the `const` construct from ECMAScript 6.
-Other ES6 features may work, but have not been tested.
+Jalangi2 supports ECMAScript 5.1.
+Some ES6 features may work, but have not been tested.

 License
 -------